MiniZinc/minizinc-benchmarks/README.md

 **Work in progress!
 Not ready for general use**

+**Note:** Some models will not work with their current data until the next release of MiniZinc.

 - [ ] Expand to all Challenge models
 - [x] Use LLM to generate descriptions of problems for readmes
 - [ ] Review the readmes